JM 18x60 - jajka bez pudełka/cena za parę

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+- Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: